 If you want to see if we have a particular database, then you can browse our Databases A-Z list.

 Because the Spokane Academic Library is shared with WSU, you have access to more databases, such as BIOSIS Citation Index.
-However, you must go to the Spokane Academic Library in-person to access the WSU databases.
+However, due to licensing restrictions, you must go to the Spokane Academic Library in-person to access the WSU databases.

 When you are searching in one of our databases and the article isn't available full text right there, look for the hyperlinked icon that says Check for Full Text.
-A new screen will open up showing you one of three options:
+A new screen will open up in our catalog giving you these options:

 EWU Library Catalog Title Search -- To see if we have access to a particular periodical (journal, magazine or newspaper), then type the name of the periodical into the Title search box.
 If it's a journal, then you can change the Material Type category to Journal.